ooper-shlab/QRCodeGenerator-Swift/README.md

 (Also inpired by a person in the Apple's dev forum, as it's a member-only service, I won't show the link.)

 ===========================================================================
-BUILD REQUIREMENTS:
+## BUILD REQUIREMENTS:

-Xcode 8.1, iOS SDK 10
+Xcode 9 beta 3, iOS SDK 11

 ===========================================================================